aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

    ![Lab4-connect-023](images/Lab4-connect-023.png)

 This flow contains a number of items that drive the logic in Connect.
 You'll notice the use of 'Get customer input' to interact with the QnABot.
 This widget is used twice in the contact flow.
-You need to update the name of the bot used by the flow and the intents which are used within the bot.
+You need to update the Name of the bot used by the flow and the Intents which are used within the bot.
+The sample contact flow needs to be updated.

 To do that first open up the AWS Lex Console so that you an obtain the intent names for your QnABot.